Bundles of metric structures as left ultrafunctors: Examples

 \subsection{Note regarding the examples}

-The reader may notice that in the definition of bundles existing in the literature, we can always define a category of bundles by defining a morphism of bundles between $(E^{'},Y,\pi^{'})$ and $(E,X,\pi)$ to be a continuous map $f$ and $f^{'}$ such that the following diagram commutes:
+The reader may notice that in the definition of bundles existing in the literature, we can always define a category of bundles by defining a morphism of bundles between $(E^{\prime},Y,\pi ^{\prime})$ and $(E,X,\pi )$ to be continuous maps $f$ and $f^{\prime}$ such that the following diagram commutes:

-Now it's not difficult to see that with the equivalence we showed is functorial.
-We already know that bundles of models form a topological stack over the category of compact Hausdorff spaces, with Cartesian lifts given by pullback in $\cat{Top}$ sortwise, this allows us to extend the result to all bundles above, indeed the argument is easy for Banach, Hilbert and $\mathrm{C}^*$ bundles, since we know that in that case $E =\varinjlim E_n$, where $(E_n)_{n \geq 1}$ are the sorted bundles, and taking pullbacks commutes with colimits, for $\mathrm{W}^*$ bundles, the argument is more subtle as usual since it's not true in general $E =\varinjlim E_n$, so let us make clear what we want to show:
+Now, it's not difficult to see that the equivalence we showed is functorial.
+We already know that bundles of models form a topological stack over the category of compact Hausdorff spaces, with Cartesian lifts given by pullback in $\mathsf{Top}$ sortwise, this allows us to extend the result to all bundles above; indeed the argument is easy for Banach, Hilbert and $\mathrm{C}^{*}$ bundles, since we know that in that case $E =\varinjlim E_{n}$, where $(E_{n})_{n \geq 1}$ are the sorted bundles, and taking pullbacks commutes with colimits in the category $\mathsf{Top}$; for $\mathrm{W}^{*}$-bundles, the argument is more subtle as usual since it's not true in general $E =\varinjlim E_{n}$.